MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-networking.md

 **Recommendation:**

-- Select Azure regions based on where the consumer resides.
 - Deploy or [move Azure resources across regions](/azure/architecture/solution-ideas/articles/move-azure-resources-across-regions) to better serve the applications from where most consumers reside.

 ### Use managed audio and video streaming services with built-in compression